05nelsonm/kmp-tor-common/README.md

   and [kmp-tor-resource][url-kmp-tor-resource] interact.
 - `:library:common-lib-locator` is a module not meant for public consumption.
-    - [kmp-tor-resource][url-kmp-tor-resource] modules utilizes this for Android to retrieve the native library path (which is extracted to the application's `nativeLibraryDir` at time of application install) upon resource configuration/installation.
+    - [kmp-tor-resource][url-kmp-tor-resource] modules utilizes this for Android to retrieve the native library paths of jni resources which are extracted to the device upon application install.
+This is utilized for shipping executables.
 - `:library:common-core` is a module not meant for public consumption.
     - All classes and functions are annotated with `@InternalKmpTorApi`.
-    - This is the workhorse that enables packaging and extraction of Jvm/Js/Native resources for installation to the filesystem.
+    - This is the workhorse which enables packaging and extraction of Jvm/Js/Native resources for installation to the filesystem.
 See [kmp-tor-resource][url-kmp-tor-resource].

 <!-- TAG_VERSION -->